-During a Diwali celebration about a decade ago, a dear friend’s mom spoiled me by making me the best masala chai tea I’ve ever had.
+During a Diwali celebration about a decade ago, a dear friend’s mom spoiled me by making me the best masala chai I’ve ever had.
 So, in the quest to make something just as spicy, creamy and wonderful at home, I’ve tried just about every chai tea concentrate and teabag available on the Western market.

-And honestly, virtually all of the masala chai you can buy in American coffee shops and grocery stores taste bland and watery, often with far too much sugar in them to make up for the lack of flavor.
+Honestly, virtually all of the masala chai tea blends you can buy in American coffee shops and grocery stores taste bland and watery, often with far too much sugar in them to make up for the lack of flavor.

-I was not disappointed, and I know you won’t be either…
+I was not disappointed, and I know you won’t be either.

 - Crack the allspice, peppercorns, cloves, cardamom and anise with the back of a large knife.

 - Toast the spices in a dry skillet or on a baking sheet for about 5 minutes, or until very fragrant.

 - Place the toasted spices plus all the remaining ingredients, including the tea, into a small muslin bag or cheesecloth tied up.
 Or add loose and be prepared to strain the tea later.

 - Boil the purified water.
 Add the spice/tea mixture, ginger, cinnamon sticks and vanilla.
 Turn the burner down to a simmer.
 Simmer uncovered for 20 minutes until reduced by about one cup.